Xeais/ProcVoxWorld/README.md

 - Almost infinite multithreaded world generation
 - Six different biomes, each with a unique heightmap
 - Player physics (on land plus in water)
-- Voxels (alternative: blocks) can be deleted and placed freely.
+- Voxels (alternatively: blocks) can be deleted and placed freely.
 - [SQLite](https://sqlite.org)-database to store map and player information.
 - Depth of field (smooth/non-smooth)
 - Motion blur